movementkitchen/website/src/blog/hormones-and-the-gut/index.md

 ![Bloating and Hormones](bloating-and-hormones.png)

-It turns out, my friend and I are not alone in being bothered by bloating.
+It turns out, my friend and I aren’t the only people being bothered by bloating.
 In a recent [survey on perimenopause](https://www.forthwithlife.co.uk/blog/perimenopause-symptoms-statistics-2023/) by the British startup Forth, focusing on 6,806 UK women, most of them between the ages of 30 and 49, 78% of the participants reported bloating and digestive complaints.
 This is the age range when most women start to feel the symptoms of perimenopause – the gradual transition between the reproductive and postreproductive stage in a woman’s life, with sometimes erratic hormonal fluctuations.

 > So, how do hormones affect bloating?